evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 ### Stage one

 Build your network through engagement with other people.
 Share, comment and +1 other people's content.
 Join G+ communities and start interacting with people there.
-When you do that other people will start to engage with you **in return**.
+When you do that other people will start engaging with you **in return**.

 ### Stage two